shellrider-games/Starfarer/notes/IDEAS.md

 * **Betazoid**: empaths that are weak on combat but both sensitive and persuasive, giving them an advantage in negotiation.
 (We'll probably need to think up a different name.)

+# Governments

+* **Republic**: democratic, reasonable laws, honest cops.
+Yawn.

+* **Theocrat**: an oppressive dictatorship; many commodities are illegal, but with widespread corruption, officials can frequently be bribed.

+* **Anarchist**: no laws, anything goes, foul hives of scum and villany.

 # Commodities

 * **Robots**: buy on high-tech worlds, sell on low-tech ones.
-But illegal on some (Luddite) worlds.
+But illegal on some (Luddite or machine-intelligence) worlds.
 Also, trading in these makes any robot crewmembers unhappy, and they may refuse to participate.

 # Ship Equipment/Features